 7 steps to help prevent and address workplace bullying

-We all knew schoolyard bullies, and, if we were lucky, they left us alone.
-The less fortunate sometimes suffered devastating, long-term effects from bullying.
-Society has increased its focus on school bullying over the years, but new challenges have arisen as bullying has moved into cyberspace with widespread impact.
+However, new challenges have arisen as bullying has moved into cyberspace with widespread impact.
 We continue to strive, however, to provide children with safe, healthy environments in which they can flourish and meet their full potential.

 Costs of bullying

-Workplace bullying comes with significant costs.
-Victims can suffer physical or emotional harm that interferes with their professional and personal lives.
-Employers, in turn, may suffer the costs associated with decreased attendance, increased medical and insurance claims, legal claims and lost productivity and opportunity costs resulting from demoralized and distracted workers.
+Employers, in turn, may suffer the costs associated with decreased attendance, increased medical and insurance claims, legal claims, lost productivity, and opportunity costs resulting from demoralized and distracted workers.

 Studies also show that employees working in intimidating environments are less likely to speak out about potentially dangerous or otherwise costly errors.